tetratelabs-attic/getenvoy.io/site/content/tutorials/front-proxy.md

 ## Requirements ##

-An installation of Envoy.
-You can find instructions on how to install Envoy [here](https://www.getenvoy.io/install).
+An installation of GetEnvoy.
+You can find instructions on how to install GetEnvoy [here](/install/cli/binary).

 ## Instructions ##